-Belly Bands and underwraps are versatile and very comfortable method of concealment that many women use effectively.
+Belly Bands and under wraps are a versatile and very comfortable method of concealment that many women use effectively.
 You can wear these in many situations, whether dressed for work or go to the gym.
-They can be worn high or low on the body and offer incredible versatility.
-They are made of heavy duty elastic with a velcro closure.
+Its ability to be worn high or low on the body offers incredible versatility.
+They are made of heavy-duty elastic with velcro closure.
 Most have two firearm slots: one for an automatic pistol and one for a revolver.
-It can have a pocket which conceals important papers, cash, credit cards, as well as a slot for a spare magazine.
+It can have a pocket that conceals important papers, cash, credit cards, as well as a slot for a spare magazine.
 It works great with medium and small frame revolvers and semi-automatic pistols.
-They can be worn “high” under the breasts or low on the hips for added versatility.
+Wear it “high” under the breasts or low on the hips for added versatility.

 These work very well when wearing skirts or dress slacks without belt loops.
 The belly band allows you to position the firearm high or low, toward the front or toward either side.

 Another option is the compression tank top.
-These “undershirts” have holster pockets on both sides and holds the firearm just under the armpit.
-These are not considered fast draw holsters as depending on the clothing you are wearing – you will have to get to the firearm to draw it, this can slow up your draw time considerably.
+These “undershirts” have holster pockets on both sides and hold the firearm just under the armpit.
+You will have to get to the firearm to draw it.
+This can slow up your draw time considerably.

 The Pistol Wear Underarm holster is another under the arm option with removable/adjustable straps for a lot of versatility.